smart-data-models/data-models/pysmartdatamodels/README.md

 10- List the attributes of a data model.
 Function attributes_datamodel(subject, datamodel)

         List the attributes of a data model (currently only first level ones) .
         Parameters:
           subject: name of the subject
           datamodel: name of the data model

         Returns:
           if subject and datamodel  are found
             array: attribute's names
           if any of the input parameters is not found False

 11- List the NGSI type (Property, Relationship or Geoproperty) of the attribute.
 Function ngsi_datatype_attribute(subject, datamodel, attribute)

         List the NGSI data type of an attribute (Property, Relationship or Geoproperty) belonging to a subject and data model.
         Parameters:
           subject: name of the subject
           datamodel: name of the data model
           attribute: name of the attribute

         Returns:
           if subject, datamodel and attribute are found
             string: NGSI data type
           if any of the input parameters is not found False

-12- Print a list of data models attributes separated by a separator.
-Function print_datamodel(subject, datamodel, separator, meta_attributes)
+12- Validate a json schema defining a data model.
+Function validate_data_model_schema(schemaUrl)

         Validates a json schema defining a data model.
         Parameters:
-          schema_url: url of the schema (public available). (i.e. raw version of a github repo https://raw.githubusercontent.com/smart-data-models/dataModel.Aeronautics/master/AircraftModel/schema.json
+          schemaUrl: url of the schema (public available). (i.e. raw version of a github repo https://raw.githubusercontent.com/smart-data-models/dataModel.Aeronautics/master/AircraftModel/schema.json)

         Returns: